syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.NETCORE/how-to/save-image-razor.md

 ---

-# Save and Remove action in ASP.NET Core Razor
+# Save and Remove Image in ASP.NET Core Razor

-The save action handler upload the image that needs to be specified in the [`saveUrl`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorImageSettings_SaveUrl) property.
-The save handler receives the submitted image and manages the save process in server.
+The save action handler uploads the image that needs to be specified in the [`saveUrl`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorImageSettings_SaveUrl) property.
+The save handler receives the submitted image and manages the save process on the server.

-Enabled the Cors and configured it with the Antiforgery token to provide proper security using the [`ImageUploading`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditor.html#Syncfusion_EJ2_RichTextEditor_RichTextEditor_ImageUploading) and [`ImageRemoving`]() events.
+Enable the Cors and configure it with the Anti-forgery token to provide proper security using the [`ImageUploading`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditor.html#Syncfusion_EJ2_RichTextEditor_RichTextEditor_ImageUploading) events.
 Set the [`SaveUrl`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorImageSettings_SaveUrl) and [`RemoveUrl`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorImageSettings_RemoveUrl) to the respective methods.

-Anti-forgery token is used between the client and server to prevent cross-site request forgery (CSRF) attack.
-For more information on preventing CSRF attack, refer to the [`link.`](https://learn.microsoft.com/en-us/aspnet/core/security/anti-request-forgery?view=aspnetcore-7.0&viewFallbackFrom=aspnetcore-2.1#authentication-fundamentals)
+The anti-forgery token is used between the client and server to prevent cross-site request forgery (CSRF) attacks.
+For more information on preventing CSRF attacks, refer to this [`link.`](https://learn.microsoft.com/en-us/aspnet/core/security/anti-request-forgery?view=aspnetcore-7.0&viewFallbackFrom=aspnetcore-2.1#authentication-fundamentals)

 {% if page.publishingplatform == "aspnet-core" %}